Can I Do Keto and IF If I Am a Diabetic

 The good news?

-In this post, you’ll learn why the low-carb ketogenic diet combined with intermittent fasting is ideal for people with either Type 1 or Type 2 diabetes, and who take the blood-sugar-control drug metformin and insulin at the same time.
+In this post, you’ll learn why the low-carb ketogenic diet combined with intermittent fasting is ideal for people with either Type 1 or Type 2 diabetes, and who take the blood-sugar-control drug metformin and Fat Storing Hormone at the same time.

 In this article: